 In this guide, I’ll share with you a simple way to change the video aspect ratio without cost.
 By following the tutorials and screenshots below, you can easily solve your problem in minutes.

-To get started, we need the highly recommended video ratio changer FilmForth.
+To get started, we need the highly recommended video ratio changer for Windows 10, FilmForth.
 FilmForth is awarded as one of the best free video editors without watermark, it’s completely free of charge, it’s lightweight but powerful, and what’s more, it’s amazingly intuitive and easy to use.

 FilmForth video editor offers social media presets including YouTube, Instagram 1:1, Instagram 4:5, TikTok/IGTV, Ultra Wide, Classic TV, etc. for you to quickly resize your video in simple clicks.